Uninhabited Planet Survive!: Main characters

 Chako is a robotic cat that was abandoned by her old owner and left for scrap.
 She was about to be thrown into a smelter when Luna's dad rescued her and rebuilt her to give to Luna as a present.
-At first, Luna hated Chako, but later found out that she and Chako had a lot in common, and gradually warmed up to her.
 Chako originally got onto the field trip space ship by sneaking her way aboard.
 She helps Shingo out with most of the electronic and technical problems.
 Though a robot, Chako breaks down the sugar in food and uses it for energy, and thus also needs to eat (fruit, in particular).
 Chako has a sensor which can be used to analyse things they find, diagnose medical problems, etc. She can also determine whether or not food is edible.
 She has extendable claws, though these are just for show and not practical weapons.